 The first concern is the school's paving.
-Whether it is concrete sidewalk or asphalt most is in poor condition.
+Whether it is a concrete sidewalk or asphalt, most are in poor condition.
 Paddle Prairie School's interior and exterior concrete flatwork is subject to the high-water table of the site, contributing to heaving.
-At one location, the exterior pad below a door was removed because it had heaved high enough to prevent the door from opening.
-Also, the south side of the school paving stone is overgrown with weeds and grass.
+At one location, the exterior pad below a The door was removed because it had heaved high enough to prevent the door from opening, creating a safety hazard.
+Also, the south side of the school's paving stone is overgrown with weeds and grass.
 Furthermore, at least one wall of the links serving the modular classroom was replaced due to excessive movement.
-Last, the school's heating and air handling systems are deemed to be beyond service life expectancy.
+Last, the school's heating and air handling systems are deemed to be beyond their service life expectancy.